Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 7. It is Poisonous

-Man artificially makes plastic by using a number of toxic chemicals.
+Man artificially makes plastic by using several toxic chemicals.
 Therefore, the use of and exposure to plastics have been linked to a number of health concerns affecting people around the world.
 The processes of making, storing, disposing of, and just being around plastics can be extremely harmful to living things.

 8. Cleaning Plastic is Expensive

-Plus, excess pollution leads to decreased tourism in affected areas, thereby significantly impacting those economies.
+Excess pollution also decreases tourism in affected areas, significantly impacting those economies.

 Effective Solutions to Plastic Pollution

-The reality is that the only way this problem can be addressed is by individuals and companies around the world, agreeing to implement practices that reduce waste on every level.
+The reality is that this problem can be addressed only by individuals and companies worldwide agreeing to implement practices that reduce waste on every level.
 The top tips for reducing plastic waste are:

 1. Shop Friendly